 - Work Strategies

 After the conversation between employer and employee has begun, the next step is to come up with a plan.
 This plan should be written and agreed upon by both the manager and employer, ensuring that everyone has the same expectations.
-This document suggests ideas on different strategies and solutions.
+This section suggests ideas on different strategies and solutions.

 - Creating a Supportive Work Environment